ocha-rosea/ipc-areas-topojson/README.md

 ## Outputs

 - `data/{ISO3}/{ISO3}_combined_areas.topojson` – all assessments for a country, deduplicated by IPC ID with rounded coordinates.
-- `data/global_areas.topojson` – aggregation of every combined country file with configurable rounding and simplification (defaults to conservative values).
+- `data/combined_areas.topojson` – aggregation of every combined country file with configurable rounding and simplification (defaults to conservative values).
-- `data/global_areas_min.topojson` – optional extra-minified global dataset produced when requested for lightweight previews.
+- `data/combined_areas_min.topojson` – optional extra-minified combined dataset produced when requested for lightweight previews.
 - `data/index.json` – catalogue of exported datasets, feature counts, timestamps, and optional CDN URLs.
 - `data/**/*_unsimplified.json` – optional reports listing features kept at full detail when simplification fails or has no effect.